 - Powered Industrial Trucks/Forklifts

-Please keep in mind, this list is not complete but a general starting point.
+Please keep in mind that this is not a complete list but a general starting point.
 OSHA requirements can and do vary based on the type of business, its industry, and its market segment.
 It is the responsibility of business owners to review all current OSHA requirements to verify their businesses are compliant.

 Once you have your checklist and have verified you have covered all of the necessary OSHA requirements for your business, you will want to do a survey and audit of your work environment and business.
 The purpose of the survey and audit is to identify any additional potential workplace hazards you may have overlooked.

-For instance, what sort of training do you provide your employees before allowing them to operate a piece of equipment or machinery?
-You may have overlooked your specific training practices, some of which could be required by OSHA.
+For instance, what sort of training do you provide your warehouse employees before allowing them to operate a piece of equipment or machinery?
+You may have overlooked important training practices, some of which could be required by OSHA.

 The next step to ensuring OSHA compliance is to develop a detailed job safety and health program.
 This program should include different types of job training, from on-the-job and instructional-based training to self-paced learning modules.